opentext-idol/idol-oem-tutorials/tutorials/eduction/eduction_server.md

 64,chris.blanks@opentext.com,1.0
 ```

+Two matches are produced reflecting the two email addresses in the input text.

 For more details on running the "EduceFromText" action and its optional parameters, please read the [reference guide](https://www.microfocus.com/documentation/idol/IDOL_24_2/EductionServer_24.2_Documentation/Help/Content/Actions/Eduction/EduceFromText.htm).

 ## Conclusion

 You now understand how to license and run Eduction Server in an OEM deployment to receive ACI-encrypted requests from an ACI client to perform Eduction from sample text.

-Next, why not try more tutorials to explore some of the other features available in IDOL Eduction, linked from the [showcase](../README.md#idol-eduction-showcase) page.
+Next, why not try more tutorials to explore some of the other features available in IDOL Eduction, linked from [here](../eduction/README.md#capability-showcase).

 ## See also